yzhang511/density_decoding/README.md

 </a>
 </div>

-**[Experiments]** We benchmark our method with an extensive suite of recordings from different animals and probe geometries, demonstrating that our proposed decoder can consistently outperform current methods based on thresholding (i.e. multi-unit activity) and spike sorting.

 **[Full paper]** [Bypassing spike sorting: Density-based decoding using spike localization from dense multielectrode probes](https://www.biorxiv.org/content/10.1101/2023.09.21.558869v1)

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>